huonw/huonw.github.io/_posts/2015-01-13-object-safety.md

-There's two fundamental ways in which this can happen, as an argument or as a return value, in either case a reference to the `Self` type means that it must match the type of the `self` value, the true type of which is unknown at runtime.
+There's two fundamental ways in which this can happen, as an argument or as a return value, in either case a reference to the `Self` type means that it must match the type of the `self` value, the true type of which is unknown at compile time.
 For example:

 {% highlight rust linenos=table %}
 trait Foo {